• Skip to primary navigation

 Undercooked beef roast is tough and chewy.
 Overcooked beef roast is dry.

 If it’s a 4 lb roast, it will usually be done in 3 to 3 ½ hours when cooked at 300 degrees.
-However, the only way to be sure a pot roast is done is to use an instant read thermometer.
+However, the only way to be sure a pot roast is done is to use an instant read meat thermometer.

 The USDA recommends an internal temperature of at least 145°F to be considered safe to eat.